-The Federal Gun Control Act, as well as the laws of most states and localities, do not prohibit an individual (who is not otherwise barred from purchasing or possessing a firearm) from shipping a firearm directly to the manufacturer for repair.
-However, before you ship your firearm to us, be certain that your state or locality does not have a law or regulation which will prohibit you from receiving the firearm (or any included magazines) from us after repair.
-If such receipt is prohibited, please have a federally licensed firearms dealer ship the firearm to us.
-If your firearm is sent to us by a dealer, it will be returned to that dealer after being repaired.
+The Federal Gun Control Act, as well as the laws of most States and localities, do not prohibit an individual (who is not otherwise barred from purchasing or possessing a firearm) from shipping a firearm directly to the manufacturer for repair.
+However, before you ship your rifle to us, be certain that your State or locality does not have a law or regulation which will prohibit you from receiving the rifle from us after it has been repaired.
+If such receiving is prohibited, then please have a Federally Licensed firearms dealer ship the gun to us.
+If your rifle is sent to us by a dealer, it will be returned to him after being repaired.
 If a handgun (pistol or revolver) is shipped by an individual who does not hold a Federal Firearms License, it must be shipped for overnight delivery via U.P.S., Federal Express or other, similar private overnight service.
-NOTE: Persons who do not hold a Federal Firearms License are prohibited by Federal law from shipping a handgun by U.S. Mail.
-Handguns mailed in violation of the law may be impounded or confiscated by the Post Office and the non-FFL may be subject to prosecution.
-Rifles and shotguns may be shipped via U.S. Mail.
+NOTE: Firearms may not be shipped via U.S. Mail.
+Persons who do not hold a Federal Firearms License are prohibited by Federal law from shipping a handgun by Mail.
+Handguns mailed in violation of the law are impounded by the Post Office.